lambdaisland/witchcraft-workshop/README.md

 With these you should be able to install

-- The Minecraft client 1.18.2
+- The Minecraft game (i.e. the client), version 1.18.2
 - The PaperMC server

 As per the instructions below